Stern-Lab/AssociVar/strains_and_linkage_between_variants/README.md

 Both scripts require a list of variants to focus on.
 This list can either be created by AssociVar or provided by the user.

-**Format for the csv with the mutations to check linkage for:** every mutation should have its own row, the csv should have a header row titled "variant", and the mutations should be written in the following format: "A1664.0G".
+**Format for the csv with the mutations to check linkage for:** every mutation should have its own row, the csv should have a header row titled "variant", and the mutations should be written in the following format: "A1664.0G" (meaning mutation of base A in position 1664 to base G).
 This file is created automatically with the variant_association_test.py script in AssociVar.
 For example:

 **variant**
 ------ |